 I add a little bit more sauce when cooking the marinated meat, depending on how much sauce you want mixed in your rice.
 Anchovy broth or dasima broth is great for that extra sauce, but you can simply use water if you like.
 Make sure to season the broth/water not to dilute the seasoning of the meat.

 When the rice absorbs that slightly sweet and savory sauce from the bulgogi, it’s incredibly tasty!

 You can add some of your favorite vegetables while cooking bulgogi and make it a perfectly balanced meal.
 I added mushrooms and carrots in the recipe.
 Bok choy is another favorite of mine.
 Green cabbage, chili peppers, broccoli, bell peppers are all good options as well.

-- 1 pound thinly sliced beef rib eye or top sirloin*
+- 1 pound thinly sliced beef (rib eye, top sirloin, chuck tender, etc.) Note 1

 - 2 scallions cut into 2-inch pieces

 - 1/2 small onion thinly sliced